 Of course, the biggest difference between the cards is the annual fees.
 The Sapphire Reserve is a substantial $550 a year, while the Sapphire Preferred is only $95 a year.
 But before you make up your mind on that basis alone, it’s important to take a look at the many statement credits and benefits that can make a higher annual fee potentially worth the cost.

 • Bonus points

-However, the Chase Sapphire Reserve has a slightly different earning structure — some better, some worse.
+However, the Chase Sapphire Reserve has a slightly different earning structure — some categories are better, some worse.
 You’ll get 3 points per dollar on dining and travel after you use up your $300 annual travel credit, but if you purchase through Ultimate Rewards, you’ll earn 10 total points on dining, hotels and car reservations and 5 total points on air travel.
-You’ll also earn a significantly higher 10 points per dollar on Lyft rides through March 2022.
+You’ll also earn a significantly higher 10 points per dollar on Lyft rides through March 2025.

 So if you generally spend a large portion of your household budget in these bonus categories, you may find that the extra points earned on the Sapphire Reserve alone are worth the higher annual fee.
 But you don’t even have to earn enough bonus points to make up the entire $550 cost each year because…